-The first recorded American wirehair was born in upstate New York in 1966.
-A spontaneous mutation occurred in a litter of farm kittens, resulting in one cat with the breed’s signature kinky, crimped coat.
+The first recorded American wirehair was born in upstate New York in 1966, according to the Cat Fanciers' Association.
+A spontaneous mutation occurred in a litter of farm kittens, resulting in one cat with the breed's signature kinky, crimped coat.
 This kitten was then carefully bred from, preserving the result of the original mutation.
-Genetic mutations aren’t altogether rare and occur all around the world, but this specific one has yet to be replicated in another country.
+Genetic mutations aren't altogether rare and occur all around the world, but this specific one has yet to be replicated in another country.

 - American wirehairs were named the rarest breed of cat in the Cat Fancier Association's 2017 round-up of 41 registered breeds.